github/swift-style-guide/CONTRIBUTING.md

+This guide is primarily intended to be _descriptive_, detailing the usage that Swift developers at GitHub have arrived at in cases of disagreement.

 If you want to suggest a change or addition that will help accomplish [the goals](README.md) of this style guide, please open a pull request that: